 It isn’t easy conveying highly technical services such as SmartSky’s to reporters who might be more familiar with aviation than with with the fine points of a connected aircraft.
 Greteman Group helps reporters and editors grasp the game-changing nature of our 4G LTE-based solution, delivering the aviation’s long-promised office-in-the-sky experience.ALAN GOODNIGHT

 Throughout the demo flight and tour of SmartSky partner Avidyne, we tweeted photos and updates.
 Reporters shared these and added their own.
 SmartSky’s ability to enable passengers to use their own devices and internet subscriptions when connected in flight to its Wi-Fi network drew raves.
 Avionics Managing Editor Amy Kluber tweeted in flight, “Can I have this for my flight home?”

 Instead of telling a client or family member you have a flight and will call in a couple of hours, you can say, 'I've got a flight, let me call you in fifteen minutes.'MOLLY MCMILLIN

 aviation week editor

 We accomplished the day’s main objective of showing aviation reporters and editors SmartSky’s network successfully in operation.
-Follow-up articles in leading industry publications added credence to SmartSky’s marketing messages.
+The aviation public relations strategy resulted in leading industry publications added credence to SmartSky’s marketing messages.
 AIN Editor Chad Trautvetter noted, “There were more than 50 seamless beam handovers during the 45-minute flight, proving that the engineering aspect of the system works.”
 Bingo.
 You cannot buy that kind of endorsement.